- Great Hamptons Hotels For Families

 - Pin it for later!

-We enjoyed a spring break getaway to the East End when Tween Traveler was 6 and again this spring.
-We did some of the same things on both visits and discovered new fun activities, too.
+But we enjoyed two midweek spring-break getaways to Long Island’s East End when Tween Traveler was 6 and again when she was 13.
+We also had a brief fall weekend visit, too, for a family wedding.
+We did some of the same activities on all visits and discovered new things to do, too.

 •Here are 10 Awesome Getaways you can plan today